emilyriederer/website/content/post/grouping-data-quality/index.md

 ---------

 There's no such thing as a free lunch or a free feature enhancement.
 My point is in no way to criticize existing data quality tools that do not have this functionality.
 Designing any tool is a process of trade-offs, and it's only fair to discuss the downsides.
 These issues are exacerbated further when adding "just one more thing" to mature, heavily used tools as opposed to developing new ones.

+**Grouped checks are more computational expensive.** Partitioning and grouping can make data check operations more expensive by disabling certain computational shortcuts[^8] and requiring more total data to be retained.
+This is particularly true if the data is indexed or partitioned along different dimensions than the groups used for checks.
+The extra time required to run more fine-grained checks could become intractable or at least unappealing, particularly in an interactive or continuous integration context.
+However, in many cases it could be a better use of time to more rigorously test recently loaded data as opposed to (or in conjunction with) running higher-level checks across larger swaths of data.

 **API bloat makes tools less navigable.** Any new feature has to be documented by developers and comprehended by users.
 Having too many "first-class citizen" features can lead to features being ignored, unknown, or misused.
 It's easy to point to any one feature in isolation and claim it is important; it's much harder to stare at a full backlog and decide where the benefits are worth the cost.